 No. I have practiced Zen since 2006.
 This book is not the book of a Zen master.
 It is the book of a guy who could change his mind with Zen.

 I have proudly used Leanpub to write the manuscript in Markdown.
 It's a great system and I recommend it to anyone who wants to write and publish.
 If you prefer to buy your book on Leanpub please do so.

 If you buy from Amazon you will receive a paperback book.
 If you buy from my shop or from Leanpub you will receive the book in the formats PDF, mobi and epub.

-If you bought a book in my shop I will give you a coupon for Leanpub at no additional cost.
-Actually the plan is you can redeem a voucher for Leanpub in my shop on your own.
-Until this was implemented just drop me a mail.
+If you bought a book at Amazon I will give you a coupon for Leanpub at no additional cost.